AlecAivazis/feynman/README.md

 ## Running the Tests
-The tests are written using jest.
-To run them, download the package's dependencies and run them:
+The tests are written using jest:

 ```
 yarn && npm run test